Staal, Zuccarello lead Wild past Red Wings 4-2

 It was the 15th time in 51 games the Red Wings held a lead after the first period.

-”It was kind of a little bit of fool’s gold in the first – some guys were going, some guys just weren’t ready to go,” Blashill said. ”It catches up to you as the game goes along and it caught up to us.
-Then we played stupid.”
+The advantage didn’t last long.
+Minnesota pressed to open the second and tied it 1:12 into the period as Zuccarello followed his own shot and batted the rebound out of the air past Howard.

-Zuccarello and Zucker scored in the first 2:19 of the second to give the Wild the lead and Staal, who was honored before the game for scoring his 1,000th point earlier this season, scored later in the period.
+Zucker scored on a breakaway a minute later to take the lead and Staal, who was honored before the game for scoring his 1,00th point earlier this season, finished the scoring with his 17th.

 UP NEXT